developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/keycapture/index.md

 &#51;.
 Once the `EBFunctionKeyMapping.xml` mapping file is complete, **copy the file to the** `\Program Files\EnterpriseBrowser\` **directory on the device**.

-**The function key(s) will be mapped as specified in the mapping file the next time Enterprise Browser is launched**.
+**The function key(s) will be mapped as specified in the mapping file the next time Enterprise Browser is launched** and whenever an EB app is in the foreground.

 #### Contents of the Function Key Mapping File

 * **FUNCTION_KEY_MAPPING_TO_STANDARD_MS_VALUE –** the root tag
 * **SET_FUNCTION_KEY_TO_STANDARD_MS_VALUE -** the child tag associated with the root tag
-* **IF_CHAR_VALUE -** sets the Psion proprietary Unicode value
+* **IF_CHAR_VALUE -** sets the proprietary Unicode value
 * **SEND_KEYDOWN_VALUE -** sets the Microsoft virtual keyCode value

-The set value is used internally by Enterprise Browser applications for mapping purposes whenever any function key is pressed.
+####Rules

-On Zebra - Psion WM device, when EnterpriseBrowser application is running in foreground, on pressing any function key, if the value of windows character message matches with anyone of the set value of IF_CHAR_VALUE attributes which is provided in EBFunctionKeyMapping.xml file, then the set value of the associated SEND_KEYDOWN_VALUE attribute is mapped and sent to windows keydown message internally in our EnterpriseBrowser application for recieving Microsoft virtual keyCode value instead of Psion proprietary Unicode value.
+* Proprietary function key mapping is supported on Enterprise Browser 1.5 and later.

-**Notes**:
+* **Maximum number of child tags is 65**.

-* Maximum number of child tags is 65.
+* Mapped values are used internally by Enterprise Browser apps only.
-* Psion function key mapping is supported on Enterprise Browser 1.5 a later.
+* Whenver a function key is pressed, if the value of a Windows character message matches any of the IF_CHAR_VALUE attributes mapped in the `EBFunctionKeyMapping.xml` file, the set value of the associated SEND_KEYDOWN_VALUE attribute is sent to the Windows keydown message as the Microsoft virtual keycode value.
-* Psion function key mapping applies only to Zebra Psion devices running Windows Mobile, including WorkAbout Pro 4 and Omnii XT15 (with Windows Embedded Handheld 6.5).
+* This function key mapping applies only to certain Zebra devices running Windows Mobile only.
+These include the WorkAbout Pro 4 and Omnii XT15 (with Windows Embedded Handheld 6.5).
-* The format of EBFunctionKeyMapping.xml file should not be altered.
+* The format of `EBFunctionKeyMapping.xml` file should not be altered in any way.
-* Use the table below for Psion and Microsoft keycode values for function keys F1 to F24.
+* Use the table below for Proprietary and Microsoft keycode values for function keys F1 to F24.

 <table style="color: #333333; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Helvetica, Arial, sans-serif, 'Apple Color Emoji', 'Segoe UI Emoji', 'Segoe UI Symbol'; font-size: 16px; margin-bottom: 0 !important;">
 <thead>
 <tr style="border-top-width: 1px; border-top-color: #cccccc;"><th align="center" style="border-top-color: #cccccc;border-top-width: 1px;border: 1px solid #dddddd;font-weight: bold;padding: 6px 13px;">Function Keys</th>
-<th align="center" style="border-top-color: #cccccc;border-top-width: 1px;border: 1px solid #dddddd;font-weight: bold;padding: 6px 13px;">Psion Proprietary Unicode Value</th>
+<th align="center" style="border-top-color: #cccccc;border-top-width: 1px;border: 1px solid #dddddd;font-weight: bold;padding: 6px 13px;"> Proprietary Unicode Value</th>
 <th align="center" style="border-top-color: #cccccc;border-top-width: 1px;border: 1px solid #dddddd;font-weight: bold;padding: 6px 13px;">Microsoft Virtual Keycode Value</th>
 </tr>
 </thead>